A brief history of the Qi specification

 - Increased sensitivity of "Foreign Object Detection".
 This prevents heating of metal objects in the neighborhood of an active transmitter.

 - The possibility to power a Qi transmitter with a USB charger.

 - Fast charging.
 The possibility for transmitters to deliver up to 15 Watt power and the option for receivers to obtain up to 15 Watt.

 - Improved timing requirements

-- Changed limits for Foreign Object Detection
+- Changed limits for Foreign Object Detection improve the sensitivity.

 - Optional unique identifier for power receivers (WP-ID)